modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 provides both C++ and Python APIs.
 A specialized in-memory storage layer provides an efficient way to import data in Arrow table format.

-`OmniSciOnNative` execution uses OmniSciDB for both as a storage format and for actual data transformation.
+`OmnisciOnNative` execution uses OmniSciDB for both as a storage format and for actual data transformation.

 Relational engine limitations